MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 This dedicated version of Azure Information Protection provides a public preview of co-authoring features newly supported in Microsoft 365.

-Co-authoring for Office apps enables multiple users to edit documents that are labeled and encrypted by [sensitivity labels](/microsoft-365/compliance/sensitivity-labels) at the same time.
+Co-authoring for Office apps enables multiple users to edit documents that are labeled and encrypted by [sensitivity labels](/microsoft-365/compliance/sensitivity-labels).

 > [!IMPORTANT]
 > To leverage the co-authoring features in public preview, you must download and install the dedicated installation file for this release.
 On the [Microsoft download site](https://www.microsoft.com/en-us/download/details.aspx?id=53018), download and install the `AzInfoProtection_2.10.45_CoAuthoring_PublicPreview.exe`  file.
 >
+> Your system must also comply with the version requirements listed in the [Microsoft 365 prerequisites for co-authoring](/microsoft-365/compliance/sensitivity-labels-coauthoring#prerequisites).
+>

+Before you start, we recommend that you review the related prerequisites and limitations.
 For more information, see:

 - [Enable co-authoring for files encrypted with sensitivity labels](/microsoft-365/compliance/sensitivity-labels-coauthoring) in the Microsoft 365 documentation.
 - [Known issues for co-authoring in AIP](../known-issues.md#known-issues-for-co-authoring-public-preview)
-## Version 2.10.43.0 (Public preview)
+## Version 2.10.43.0 for DLP policies (Public preview)

 Unified labeling scanner version 2.10.43.0